dai-shi/react-native-dom-expo/README.md

 A patch library to make Expo work with react-native-dom

 ## Motivation
 It's exciting to see [react-native-dom](https://github.com/vincentriemer/react-native-dom).
-What if we can use it with Expo with the simplest possible steps.
+What if we can use it with [Expo](https://expo.io) with the simplest possible steps.

-This is a newly born project driven by the community to fill in the missing pieces to make Expo work with react-native-dom.
+This is an unofficial project to fill in the missing pieces to make Expo work with react-native-dom.
+It's still at the early stage and we need contributors.
 If you are interested in contributing, please jump in.

 ## How to run